MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework2.md

 ## Design
 ### Structure and flow of the interface

 With the requirements identified in the previous section and and the ensuing use case diagram we were able to identify the main goals of the users.
-Thus we categorized all the goals and sub-goals in the following way:
+Thus, we categorized all the goals and sub-goals in the following way:

 1. Visualize Data
   - Filter for parameters (Years, Country)